aufau/SaberMod/README.rst

   How many seconds players get to reposition themselves at the start of a round.

-g_spawnShield <ammount>
-  Ammount of shield player gets on spawn.

-g_teamForceBalance <number>
-  Prevents players from joining the weaker team if difference is greater than `number`.

-g_teamsizeMin <size>
-  Minimum votable teamsize.

 g_spawnItems <bitmask>
   What items will be given to players on spawn.
 Use following bitmask: